mmomtchev/Forez/README.md

   Scarce primary data, at least three different numbering schemes and years of cross-citing have led to extreme confusion in all modern sources.

   This paper uses Jean-Marie de la Mure work as a framework.
 As a priest with access to the church records in the very church the Forez family built during this period, he is likely to be the best source when it comes to their births, marriages and deaths.
-Then overlay all the Eastern primary sources onto this framework trying to match each record to a family member.
+As when it comes to the crusades themselves, for which de la Mure did not have any written sources, his account tends to be very light and with a large number of significant mistakes.
+Proper crusader sources are overlaid onto his framework, trying to identify each individual Count of Forez.

 * Use this data to try to link one the crusading knights to the village of Kondodrey.